Tuesday, October 14, 2025

 Volcano Theatre

 The premiere of two of my plays will take place this coming Saturday (11th October) and I am delighted by the fact.
 The venue is Volcano Theatre in Swansea, and the performances are part of the Swansea Arts Weekend.
+This is a big deal for me, even though it's hardly a major event in the world of contemporary theatre.

 I have wanted to write plays for a long time.
 I first tried writing plays when I was young but didn't know what to do with them when they were finished.
 I wrote a radio play back in 1986 which I still think is very good, but when you don't have a definite place to send scripts, the motivation tends to weaken.